A Survey of Deep Learning Architectures for Intelligent Reflecting Surfaces: DL-Aided Beamforming for IRS Applications

 In order to eliminate the expensive labeling process of the SL-based techniques, \cite{irs_BF_RL_standalone_alkhateeeb} employed RL to design the reflect beamformers for single-antenna users and BS.
-The RL is a promising approach which directly yields the output by optimizing the objective function of the learning model.
+The RL is a promising approach that directly yields the output by optimizing the objective function of the learning model.
 First, the channel state is estimated by using two orthogonal pilot signals.
-An action vector is selected either by exploitation (using prior experience of the learning model) or exploration (using a predefined codebook).
+An action vector is selected either by exploitation (using the prior experience of the learning model) or exploration (using a predefined codebook).
 After computing the achievable rate based on the selected action vector from the environment, a reward or penalty is imposed by comparing with the achievable rate with a threshold.
 Upon reward calculation, a Deep Quality Network (DQN) (Fig.~\ref{fig_DQN_DDPG}) updates the map from the input state (channel data) to the output action (action vector composed of reflect beamformer weights).
-This process is repeated for several input states until the learning model converges.
-Note that this process avoids labeling.
-The RL algorithm learns reflect beamformer weights based on the optimization of the achievable rate.
+The training data is generated in an EM simulation tool, and this process is repeated for several input states until the learning model converges.
+While RL is not an IRS-specific technique, it is particularly useful in lowering the overhead of the labeling process as compared to SL architectures deployed by RNN or CNN models, which require labeled datasets.
+The RL algorithm learns to reflect beamformer weights based on the optimization of the achievable rate.
 Thus, RL presents a solution for online learning schemes, where the model effectively adapts to the changes in the propagation environment.
-However, RL techniques have longer training times than the SL approaches because reward mechanism and discrete action spaces make it difficult to reach the global optimum.
-The label-free process implies that the RL usually has slightly poorer performance than the SL.
+However, RL techniques have longer training times than the SL approaches because the reward mechanism and discrete action spaces make it difficult to reach the global optimum.
+The label-free process implies that the RL usually has a slightly poorer performance than the SL.